Pricing

 How is LoadStrike priced?

-LoadStrike pricing is built around self-hosted plan tiers that keep the same core transaction-testing model while expanding runner access, transport coverage, distributed execution, and extensibility where the plan includes it.
+LoadStrike pricing is built around self-hosted plan tiers that keep the same core transaction-testing model while expanding transport coverage, distributed execution, reporting, and extensibility where the plan includes it.

 Teams can start with a time-boxed trial and then choose the plan that matches how widely they need to run the workload, which transports and reporting surfaces they need, and whether they require broader team or distributed execution support.